 Corporate Strategy Can Fail

-No One Wants Their Corporate Strategy To Fail
+No One Intends for Their Corporate Strategy to Fail

 Here are the top four reasons we have found that a strategic business plan falls short: